 These songs of hope, joy, and community pair beautifully with the pictures by author-illustrator Vanessa Brantley Newton.
 Invite children to listen to Bob Marley’s original songs after reading the books (ages 0 - 2).

-Lists of books featuring Black children and families
+Books featuring Black children and families

 Many books are more suited to older children, but Here Wee Read has compiled a list of Black History Month books perfect for preschool (ages 3 - 5) and created a great list of board books featuring Black babies and families (ages 0 - 2).